OldManUmby/Sundered-Shadows/Manuscript/02 Characters/01 Origin/02 Dwarf.md

 ## Stout and Hardy

 Dwarves are a race with a rich culture famed for their husky bodies and extraordinary endurance.
 Despite being smaller than most humanoids, they have a powerful presence.
 Dwarves are built for resiliency with a capacity to survive the harshest conditions.
 They have broad shoulders and robust frames.
-Dwarves regularly stand 4 to 5 feet tall, yet still weigh as much as an average human.
+Dwarves regularly stand 4 to 5 feet tall yet still weigh as much as an average human.

 `When creating a dwarven character, roll 4d6 for Constitution, keep the three highest dice, and discard the lowest die.`